-RAD 211RAD Procedures III2303Prerequisites:RAD 122, RAD 141, and RAD 171Corequisites:RAD 231, RAD 251 standard and specialty radiographic procedures.
+Corequisites: RAD 231, RAD 251

+This course provides the knowledge and skills necessary to perform standard and specialty radiographic procedures.
 Emphasis is placed on radiographic specialty procedures, advanced imaging, radiographic pathology and image analysis.
 Upon completion, students should be able to demonstrate an understanding of these areas.